 About

 Stephen has held positions in the Psychological Services Department of the Palm Beach County, Florida, public schools; the Pupil Personnel Services Department of the Millis, Massachusetts, public schools; and the Adolescent Psychiatric Unit of Fair Oaks Hospital in Summit, New Jersey.
-He served on the conference faculty of the Miami Children’s Hospital Division of Adolescent Medicine, was appointed as a member of the Massachusetts Gubernatorial Task Force on Sexual Abuse and Assault, and was formerly a member of the board of directors of the National Commission Against Drunk Driving.
+He served on the conference faculty of the Miami Children’s Hospital Division of Adolescent Medicine, was appointed as a member of the Massachusetts Gubernatorial Task Force on Sexual Abuse and Assault, and was formerly a member of the board of directors of the American Academy of Family Physicians Foundation and the National Commission Against Drunk Driving

 In addition, Stephen:

-• Has published more than 50 articles about adolescent development and decision-making in newspapers and magazines across the country;
+• Has published hundreds of articles about adolescent development and decision-making;

-• Is featured in Chapter Nine of Where Should I Sit at Lunch?
-The Ultimate 24/7 Guide to Surviving the High School Years, by Harriet S. Mosatche, Karen Unger.
-McGraw-Hill; 1 edition (February 28, 2006);
+• Is featured in numerous books, including Love That Boy, by Ron Fournier, Where Should I Sit at Lunch?
+The Ultimate 24/7 Guide to Surviving the High School Years, by Harriet S. Mosatche and Karen Unger, and Child and Youth Development edited by Harriet Lowe.

-• Is a frequent contributor to television broadcast stories about teen behavior and has appeared on NBC’s Today Show, CNN, Fox News Channel, and New England Cable News, as well as on ABC, NBC, CBS, and Fox affiliates;
+• Is a frequent contributor to television broadcast stories about youth and family issues and has appeared on ABC’s Good Morning America, NBC’s Today Show, CNN, Fox News Channel, and New England Cable News, as well as on ABC, NBC, CBS, and Fox affiliates across the country;

-• Children’s Hospital Boston – Harvard Medical School, Leadership Education in Adolescent Health Conference;
+Children’s Hospital Boston – Harvard Medical School, Leadership Education in Adolescent Health

-• National Association of Secondary School Principals, National Conference; and
+National Association of Secondary School Principals, National Conference

-Stephen is also the principal of Summit Communications Management Corporation, a marketing and government relations consulting firm located in Boston.
-His regional and national clients represent such industries as telecommunications, energy, and consumer products.
-He also serves as a senior consultant at ML Strategies, LLC, the consulting arm of Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, P.C.
+Stephen is also the principal of Summit Communications Management Corporation, a marketing and government relations consulting firm located in Palm Beach County, Florida.
+His regional and national clients have represented such industries as telecommunications, energy and consumer products.

 Previously, Stephen served as Undersecretary of Economic Affairs for the Commonwealth of Massachusetts, appointed by Governor William F. Weld.
 In this role he oversaw policy, planning and management for a number of state agencies, including the Massachusetts Office of International Trade and Investment; the Massachusetts Office of Travel and Tourism; the State Office of Minority and Women Business Assistance; and the Massachusetts Office of Film and Video Development.
 As Undersecretary he also managed the state’s marketing and advertising programs for business development and retention and served in an ex-officio capacity on the board of directors of the Massachusetts Educational Financing Authority and the Massachusetts Corporation for Educational Telecommunications.